bullioncapital/nodes/README.md

 **Note:** On first run, both the components will enter pending state because they wait for the known peers to publish its' state to history archive (HAS), which occurs every 5 minutes (or 64 ledgers).
 Your `core` will be ready between `3-5 minutes` and your `horizon` will follow suite.

-When the **core** is live, the live logs will be closing ledgers with log `Closed ledger:` and `Got consensus:` every 3-5 seconds.
+When the **core** is live, the live logs will contain closing ledger entries with `Closed ledger:` and `Got consensus:` every 3-5 seconds.

 The **horizon** is live at `http://localhost:<HORIZON_HTTP_PORT>` for the network.
-Around every  64 ledgers, the `currentLedger` in the History Archive (from HAS url) will get synced with `core_latest_ledger` from live horizon.
+Around every 64 ledgers, the `currentLedger`, in the History Archive (from HAS url), will be synced with `core_latest_ledger` from live horizon.

-**!!!CAUTION!!!** If you want to expose your horizon server to public make sure you put it behind reverse proxy with proper SSL.
+**!!!CAUTION!!!** If you want to expose your horizon server to the public make sure you put it behind reverse proxy with proper SSL security.

 ## Health Probe

 For production, it is highly recommend that you detect your `horizon` server health.
 This guide doesn't do health probe because we start `stellar-core` and `horizon` in standby mode.
-However, probe script is provided [scripts/horizon-health-probe.sh](./scripts/horizon-health-probe.sh).
+However, the probe script is provided @ [scripts/horizon-health-probe.sh](./scripts/horizon-health-probe.sh).

 ## Connect to Horizon Server

-If you expose your horizon server through domain (`HTTPS`) then you can start connecting to your server simply replace the our official url with your own.
-However, if your server is deploy in private network and not serve behind `HTTPS` you'll need to adjust your client script like so:
+If you expose your horizon server through the (`HTTPS`) domain then you can start connecting to your server simply by replacing our official url with your own.
+However, if your server is deployed in a private network and not served behind `HTTPS` security then you'll need to adjust your client script like so:

 ```javascript
 // npm i --save @abxit/js-kinesis-sdk